 - TOEFL scores reported directly to Stony Brook (

 GRE scores are waived for the 22-23 admissions cycle.

 - Proof of Permanent Residency is required for students who declare themselves as Permanent

 Completed applications are reviewed by the committee on a rolling basis.
 Incomplete applications will not be reviewed.
 All application materials are due by the posted deadline.

-The Statement of Purpose should sufficiently describe your reasons for applying to the Master's program in Political Science program at Stony Brook University.
+The Statement should sufficiently describe your reasons for applying to the Master's program in Political Science program at Stony Brook University.
 Your statement should address:

 - Research Interests

 - Additional interests or information that can assist the admissions committee in evaluating your application.